-The configuration format is specified as probe-<nameOfField>=<type>.
-Please bare in mind this format is likely to change in the future versions.
+The configuration format is probe-<nameOfField>=<type>, where nameOfField is the name you choose for the probe, and type is the type of probe.
+Please keep in mind that this format is likely to change in future versions of Hazelcast Simulator.